VSecDK/vsec.dk/_pages/about.md

 # History
 July 2021 - 300 Members
-June 2021 - 250 Members, First event on VSec by OWASP Copenhagen
+June 2021 - 250 Members, first event on VSec by OWASP Copenhagen
 September 2020 - VSec was founded by [Kristian Bodeholt](https://www.linkedin.com/in/kristianbodeholt/)